 The Rogue Ohio Power Bar (OPB) is no doubt a classic power bar.

-For a while, it was the only real option you had as a serious strength-focused lifter (with the exception of maybe the Buddy Caps Texas Power Bar).
+For a while, it was the only real option you had as a serious strength-focused lifter (except for maybe the Buddy Caps Texas Power Bar).

 But now that the OPB has more competition — including the Vulcan Absolute in this case — is it still the best?